janaSunrise/janaSunrise/README.md

         self.name = "Sunrit Jana"
         self.birthday = "27-10-2006"

-        self.tagline = "⭐ A guy who loves to learn with dreams to achieve something awesome!"
+        self.tagline = "A guy who loves to learn with dreams to achieve something awesome! ⭐"

         # -- About section --
         self.about = {